kronoxhellstorm/tds-macro-kronox/README.md

 Abstract strategies intentionally skip Auto Equip to preserve the player's chosen XP tower.
 Equip the other required towers manually, put the tower you want to level in the declared slot, and then start the strategy.
 Abstract placements retry for up to 15 minutes so expensive towers have time to become affordable.

-## Links & Support
+## Links & Support for Original Creator

 * **Kronox Edition Repository:** [kronoxhellstorm/tds-macro-kronox](https://github.com/kronoxhellstorm/tds-macro-kronox)
 * **Discord Server:** [Join for help, strategies, and updates!](https://discord.gg/DQnc2JDJtr)
 * **YouTube Channel:** [@darksenn](https://www.youtube.com/@darksenn)
 * **Original Repository:** [DarksenDev/tds-macro](https://github.com/DarksenDev/tds-macro)

-*If you truly enjoy the macro and want to support my free work, you can donate [here](https://www.donationalerts.com/r/darksen1).
+*If you truly enjoy the macro and want to support my free work, you can donate to original creator [here](https://www.donationalerts.com/r/darksen1).
 Any support is massively appreciated! :sparkling_heart:*